Chicago Rockford International Airport

-As an alternative location for leisure-oriented travelers, the airport currently receives passenger service through Allegiant Air, which flies to six year-round destinations.
-The third-busiest Chicago airport in Illinois, the Rockford Airport served 103,000 passengers in 2021.
+The airport currently receives passenger service through Allegiant Air, which flies to six year-round destinations.
+The third-busiest Chicago airport in Illinois, Rockford Airport served 103,000 passengers in 2021.

 RFD is among the fastest-growing cargo airports in the world.
 The Airport specializes in cargo operations; processing over 3.4 e9lb of cargo, the airport is the 14th-busiest cargo airport in the United States.
 UPS Airlines operates a major hub at the airport.
 The airport is also served by Amazon Air.
 In the 2020s, cargo operations underwent further expansions, attracting cargo flights from Germany and China.

 History

+Founding during World War II

 RFD traces its history to 1917, when Camp Grant was established by the U.S. Army as one of the largest military training facilities in the United States.
 At the end of 1923, the Army closed Camp Grant as an active facility, transferring it to the Illinois National Guard.
 In 1941, the facility was reactivated by the Army.
 During World War II, Camp Grant served as one of the largest Army induction and training centers in the United States, training medical personnel, and serving as a prisoner of war confinement center.
 Following the end of the war, the facility served as a separation center.
 In 1946, Camp Grant was shut down for the second (and final) time.

 After World War II, Illinois adopted the Airport Authority Act; the Greater Rockford Airport Authority was created in 1946.
 In 1948, the Camp Grant land was officially transferred to the airport authority from the federal government.
 Of the 5,460 acres (plus a 6,000 acre rifle range) of Camp Grant, the airport authority acquired the western 1,500 acres of the facility, bordered by the Rock River to the north and the Kishwaukee River to the south.
 In 1954, construction commenced on the airport and terminal.

+Transition to civilian use

 The airport demolished the final remaining Camp Grant buildings on the airport property in 1974.
 In an effort to expand passenger airline service, the current passenger terminal was built in 1987.
 United Parcel Service opened the first of two cargo facilities at the airport in 1994.
 While its centralized location in northern Illinois was a selling point for cargo service, scheduled passenger airline service struggled, ending in 2001.
-In the 1980s and 1990s, Rockford had passenger service to O'Hare Airport, but many passengers considered bus service or driving to Chicago a viable alternative.
-In 2003, the airport restored passenger service; instead of offering regional service to Chicago or elsewhere in the Midwest, the airport presented itself as an alternative for leisure-based travelers, offering low-cost flights to Florida.